RPN17M2G/HillCipher-with-GaloisField-CiphertextExpansion/README.md

 # Galois Field Hill Cipher

+**This implementation is for EDUCATIONAL PURPOSES ONLY and should NOT be used in any real-world environment.**

 ## Overview

 An implimentation of the Hill cipher extended by the use of Galois fields as described by Rodney Cooper in 1980.

-Based on internet search and the article "An interesting example at the intersection of Matrix Mathematics and Cryptography" by Tony Patti.
+Based on the article "An interesting example at the intersection of Matrix Mathematics and Cryptography" by Tony Patti.

 I strongly recommand reading the article, here is a link for the article in glassblower: [An interesting example at the intersection of Matrix Mathematics and Cryptography, by Tony Patti](https://www.glassblower.info/crypto/an-interesting-example-at-the-intersection-of-matrix-mathematics-and-cryptography-April-23-2024.pdf)